andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 ![git diff](images/sending-to-console-the-same-value-that-is-presented-in-the-screen.png)

 As you can see in green, the new code can send to the console the exact value that is presented in the screen.
+Before you saw the value before it is changed to be displayed in the screen.